MicrosoftDocs/intellicode/docs/faq.md

 ---
 # Visual Studio IntelliCode FAQ

 Thanks for your interest in Visual Studio IntelliCode!
+IntelliCode extensions are available for [C# in Visual Studio](intellicode-visual-studio.md), and [Python in Visual Studio Code](intellicode-visual-studio-code.md).

-This short FAQ will hopefully answer some of the questions you may have.
+This FAQ will hopefully answer some of the questions you may have.

 ## Q. What is Visual Studio IntelliCode?